bincrafters/community/contributing/package_guidelines_faq.rst

 ========================

 #.
 Setup a github repo for the recipe under your own github account
 #.
+In the Github "Website" field, add the URL to the original library homepage.
+#.
 Copy the relevant files from **the relevant branch** of the templates repository above.
 #.
 Use Bincrafters standard branch naming convention (testing/x.y.z)
 #.
 Get help from the team via PR’s to your own github account